-- 5. [Optional step] Put on disposable gloves to protect your hands from the materials used.
-Gloves can be reused. - 6.
-Pick up the upper container containing the sample, leaving the lower container in the ground. - 7.
+- 4. [Optional step] Put on disposable gloves to protect your hands from the materials used.
+Gloves can be reused. - 5.
+Pick up the upper container containing the sample, leaving the lower container in the ground. - 6.
 Remove any large debris (e.g., sticks, leaves) from the trap prior to collection.
-Take care that no beetles (especially tiny ones) or bycatch are removed. - 8.
+Take care that no beetles (especially tiny ones) or bycatch are removed. - 7.
 In the unlikely event that you find live vertebrate bycatch in the trap, attempt to remove and release the animal.
 Watch the animal for two minutes to verify its ability to move of its own volition.
-If the vertebrate cannot move and appears injured, anesthetize the animal with isoflurane and perform cervical dislocation.
+If the vertebrate cannot move and appears injured, euthanize the animal with isoflurane and perform cervical dislocation.
 All dead vertebrate bycatch should be collected with the rest of the trap contents.
 Note: Personal protective equipment such as gloves must be worn when directly physically handling vertebrate bycatch and performing cervical dislocation.
-Technicians must be trained in the administration of isoflurane and performance of cervical dislocation prior to implementing this protocol. - 9.
+Technicians must be trained in the administration of isoflurane and performance of cervical dislocation prior to implementing this protocol. - 8.
 If filtering directly after collecting each pitfall trap, proceed to the section on filtering samples.
-If collecting all traps and then filtering at once at the end of sampling, place the PG solution from the pitfall trap directly into the Whirl-Pak container and seal tightly.
-In the latter case, the Whirl-Pak should contain any beetles, dead bycatch, and 3 locality labels (ideally all fully pre-printed) in the PG solution. - 10.
+If collecting all traps and then filtering simultaneously at the end of sampling, place the PG solution from the pitfall trap directly into the Whirl-Pak container and seal tightly.
+In the latter case, the Whirl-Pak should contain any beetles, dead bycatch, and 3 locality labels in the PG solution. - 9.
 As needed: record remaining metadata, including any irregularities in the remarks (e.g. trap was damaged by bears, wind blew cover off, trap flooded with rainwater).